tux-evse/iso15118-simulator-rs/README.md

 sdp_port:    15118     # default 15118
 ```

-**TLS configuration** optional pin is private key's password.
-PSK_LOG a user defined filepath for Wireshark pre-shared-key.
+**TLS configuration** optional pin is private key's password. psklog_in a user defined filepath for Wireshark pre-shared-key.
 PSK allows to introspect crypt TLS communication from wireshark UI as if it was a clear text TCP channel.

 ```yaml
     trust: ${PKI_TLS_DIR}/_trialog/